HL7/fhir-cow-ig/input/pagecontent/core-concepts.md

 Where direct communication isn't feasible, intermediaries may:
 * Store local representations of relevant data so they may provide it to downstream.
-* Proxy" requests from later actors to those upstream.
+* Proxy requests from later actors to those upstream.

 In either of these scenarios, when forwarding requests, a party must rewrite references in the notifications they send to point to their own server, rather than actors upstream.